The Corporate Governance Review: Turkey

 Although the TCC governs every commercial enterprise duly incorporated in Turkey as a general law, there are also several examples of sector-specific legislation that govern the companies operating in specific industries, which are as follows:

-- Capital Markets Board2 Communiqué (the CMB Communiqué);
+- the Capital Markets Board2 Communiqué (the CMB Communiqué);

 - the Corporate Governance Communiqué (CGC);

 - the corporate governance principles (CGPs), which implement mandatory and optional provisions.
 With some minor exceptions, the mandatory provisions are applicable to all publicly held companies that have shares traded on the ISE.

 As the basis for corporate governance, the TCC lays out the various types and forms of legal entities that can be adopted.
 The two main legal forms used in Turkey are public and private joint-stock companies (JSCs) and limited liability companies (LLCs).
 JSCs with more than 500 shareholders are deemed to have been offered to the public and are subject to the provisions of public JSCs.
 The TCC further sets out the fundamental principles of a corporation's structure, powers and duties of the various organs and its directors, the system of governance and management of a company, as well as the qualifications and necessities.